Bank of England's Bailey says banks' recap plans near completion

 This follows a recommendation in March by the central bank’s Financial Policy Committee for banks to plug shortfalls by the end of this year.
 Existing plans, such as selling off assets, already covered half the deficit.

-Britain is keen for banks to stand on their own feet after its taxpayers had to shore up the sector and take stakes in Lloyds (LLOY.L) and RBS (RBS.L).
+Britain is keen for banks to stand on their own feet after its taxpayers had to shore up the sector and take stakes in Lloyds and RBS.

-The aim is for eight banks - Lloyds, RBS, HSBC (HSBA.L), Barclays (BARC.L), Nationwide, Santander UK (SAN.MC), Co-op and Standard Chartered (STAN.L) to have core capital equivalent to 7 percent of their risk-weighted assets.
+The aim is for eight banks - Lloyds, RBS, HSBC, Barclays, Nationwide, Santander UK, Co-op and Standard Chartered to have core capital equivalent to 7 percent of their risk-weighted assets.

 HSBC, Standard Chartered and Santander are not expected to need more capital to meet PRA requirements, while any shortfalls at Barclays and Nationwide should be easily filled.
 The Co-op remains as having to take more significant action.